Royal Oak, Eccles: History

-The Royal Oak is a Grade II listed former pub in Eccles, Salford, England.

-It is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.
+On 15 April 1994, the Royal Oak was designated a Grade II listed building.
+It was formerly included on the Campaign for Real Ale (CAMRA)'s National Inventory of Historic Pub Interiors.

-It was built in 1904 by Mr. Newton of the architects Hartley, Hacking & Co, for Holt's Brewery.

 The pub closed its doors in September 2016 and was sold to private owners.
-A planning permission to convert it into housing was granted in December 2017.
+Planning permission to convert it into housing was granted by Salford City Council in December 2017.